input-output-hk/constitution-checker/backend/docs/architecture.md

-# Architecture of the doc based on the Epic A/C
+# Architecture of the constitution checker backend

 ## Backend description